oVirt/ovirt-site/source/feature/direct-lun.html.md

 Successive snapshots creates new (time stamp, image UID) entries.

-The image UID can be transferred to runVM, hot-plug, etc.
+The image UID can be transferred to runVM, hot-plug, migrate, etc.

+Before starting of one of this operation Engine should assert that the <ref>**destination host**<ref> is connected to the target

 ## OVIRT flows